thruthesky/fireflutter/docs/database.md

 # Database

 Fireship uses `Firebase Realtime Database`, although the majority of developers use `Firestore`.
 We have chosen the realtime database because it's fast and simple.
-You may use `Firestore` with Fireship.
+You may use `Firestore` together with Fireship.

 ## Gudeline